Best Places to Visit in Croatia

 The Plitvice Lakes consist of 16 cascading lakes ideal for long walks, hiking, rowing or taking photographs of the beautiful landscape.

 Krka National park is the Krka river with its spectacular waterfalls.
-This is the place where tourists may enjoy a breathtaking landscape.
+This is the place where tourists may enjoy a breathtaking landscapes.

 Slavonia is a region in the Eastern Croatia situated between three rivers: Drava in the north, Sava in the south and Danube in the east.